csunkin/mllab/content/authors/josh-vincente/_index.md

 title: Joshua Vicente
 email: ""
 ---

-Joshua Vicente, M.S. has been a part of the CSUN Kinesiology department for the last 4 years.
-Since transferring from Moorpark College in Fall 2018, he’s served as a Peer Learning Facilitator (PLF) for Exercise Physiology (KIN 346 & 446), is a current Teaching Associate for the Kinesiology Department as CSUN, and became an integral part of the CSUN Move Learn Lab.
+Joshua Alexander Vicente, M.S. has been a part of the CSUN Kinesiology department for the last 5 years.
+Since transferring from Moorpark College in Fall 2018, he’s served as a Peer Learning Facilitator (PLF) for Exercise Physiology (KIN 346 & 446), was a TA for the Kinesiology Department as CSUN, and now serves as part-time faculty at CSUN & Cal Lutheran University.
 He aspires to get into Medical School and obtain his Medical Doctorate degree to be able to practice medicine, teach students, and inspire.
-After graduating in Spring 2020 with his Bachelor’s, his journey culminated in being the sole recipient of the Health & Human Development Dean’s Award for his Bachelor’s and Master’s degrees.
+He likes being able to teach students to utilize the most out of their education and provide opportunities to enrich student-faculty relations.
 Josh tries to keep busy by taking dance classes, exercising, or trying new things when he’s not working or studying.
-His current inclinations are to present lab findings at local & international conferences, allowing more opportunities to expose and share the wonders of research.
+Otherwise, he is an avid gaming enthusiast as well.